 With the information gathered, the usMIMA team discovered that there was a lot of room for innovation to solve this problem: they had scientific evidence that colon-specific abdominal massage is the only non invasive, non pharmacological solution to alleviate chronic constipation, so they verified its effectiveness and mode of application at the Guttmann Institute.
 Since abdominal massage should be regularly given by qualified personnel, very few people can actually enjoy this solution.

-The usMIMA team devised the way to make it available to all those affected by chronic constipation: a wearable device that would reproduce colon massages given by specialists.
+The usMIMA team devised the way to make it available to all those affected by chronic constipation: a wearable device that combats the chronic constipation inspired by the specific massages given by specialists.
 This is how MOWOOT was born.